The relation of semiadjacency of $\cap$-semigroups of transformations: Abstract

 \section{Abstract}

-We consider two relations on a $\cap$-semigroup of partial functions of a given set: the inclusion of domains and the semiadjacencity (i.e., the inclusion of the image of the first function into the domain of the second), which characterized with an abstract point of view using the elementary system of axioms, i.e., system conditions, recorded in the language narrow predicate calculus with equality.
+We consider two relations on a $\cap$-semigroup of partial functions on a given set: the inclusion of domains and semiadjacency (i.e., the inclusion of the image of the first function in the domain of the second).
+These are characterized from an abstract point of view via a system of elementary axioms, i.e., conditions expressed in the language of pure predicate calculus with equality.